MileHacker Logo

 Important Phrases Basic

-Learning a few basic Arabic phrases generally results in positive interactions and being respectful of the local culture.
+Learning a few basic Arabic phrases generally results in positive interactions and respect for local culture.
 Pronunciation guides help with usage.

 Common Greetings & Requests